aosumi-rena/XiuXianBot/README.md

 │   ├── matrix/     # Matrix (future)
 │   └── ???/        # More platforms (future)
 ├── core/
-│   ├── commands/   # Game commands (hunt.py, cul.py, asc.py, account.py, ele.py, etc.)
+│   ├── commands/   # Game commands (hunt.py, cul.py, asc.py, account.py, ele.py, etc.), which decides how the bot will react
-│   ├── config/     # Additional game configuaations, for example gacha, shops and maps │   ├── textmaps/   # Folder where textmaps are stored, the bot uses these for localisations │   ├── utils/      # DB models, localization, calculations, ID generation │   └── ???/        # Additional folders containing future features
+│   ├── config/     # Additional game configuaations, for example gacha, shops and maps │   ├── textmaps/   # Folder where textmaps are stored, the bot uses these for localisations │   ├── database/   # Allow the bot to connect to database and manage it │   ├── admin/      # Additional admin logics to assist the web_local admin dash pages │   ├── game/       # Migrated core logics for the main game from i3 versions, now fully separated from commands │   └── ???/        # Additional folders containing future features
 ├── web_local/      # Local admin GUI (config management, server control) │   ├── app.py                  # To launch the admin dash page at specified port